Workplace Consulting Case Studies

 Transition to an Activity-Based Work Office Environment – Case Study – Bosch

-Bosch, an engineering and technology company, had activity-based work at the forefront of transitioning its Chassis Controls Division to a brand new building–an addition attached to their current Plymouth, Michigan, technical center.
-Most leaders and associates were skeptical, and voiced concerns about losing privacy and becoming distracted in a more open work environment.
-In preparing the workforce to face this change, SCG was called in to lead change management efforts.
+Bosch, an engineering and technology company, had activity-based work at the forefront of transitioning its Chassis Controls Division to a new building—an addition attached to its current Plymouth, Michigan technical center.
+Most leaders and associates were skeptical and voiced concerns about losing privacy and becoming distracted in a more open environment.
+To help employees face this change, SCG was called in to lead change management efforts and guide a smooth transition to the new workplace strategy.

 Transitioning to 100% Unassigned Seating – Case Study – Philips

-Philips Electronics North America Corporation manufactures and markets consumer electronics, domestic appliances and personal care products, and lighting and medical equipment.
-With its North American headquarters in Andover, Massachusetts, the company operates as a subsidiary of Koninklijke Philips Electronics NV, based in the Netherlands, in Eindhoven.
-Like many European-based companies, Philips’ workplace at their North American HQ was years behind their more progressive, open workplace standards in Denmark.
-Philips, in seeking to implement their Workplace Innovation (WPI) standards in the US, sought Stegmeier Consulting Group to lead their workforce through the transition.
+Philips Electronics North America Corporation manufactures and markets consumer electronics, domestic appliances, personal care products, lighting, and medical equipment.
+With its North American headquarters in Andover, Massachusetts, the company sought to implement its European-based Workplace Innovation (WPI) standards in the U.S. Philips engaged SCG to lead its workforce through the transition and prepare employees for more flexible, collaborative ways of working.

-Standardizing Remote Work & RTO Strategy – Case Study – Lincoln Eletric
+Standardizing Remote Work & RTO Strategy – Case Study – Lincoln Electric

 Formulating a Workplace Strategy for Rapid Workforce Growth – Case Study – Amway